 Here at Weston Park they deliver a wide range of curricular-based and well-being outdoor learning sessions for children and staff alike.
 All areas of the curriculum and co-curriculum can be covered as part of a day offering both adventure and reflection, raising self-esteem and building resilience as well as improving communication skills and nature connection.

-Why not offer your staff an inspiring INSET day with the opportunity of CPD in the morning, a delicious lunch in the Granary brasserie, and an afternoon of reflection and relaxation in the beautiful grounds?
+Why not offer your staff an inspiring INSET day with the opportunity of CPD in the morning, a delicious lunch in the Granary Restaurant, and an afternoon of reflection and relaxation in the beautiful grounds?

 For further information and to book simply visit EKO’s website to see the impressive range of days on offer or call Natasha on 07876 658467 to discuss how you wish to inspire and nurture your pupils and staff and create a day that meets your learning aims & objectives perfectly.

 Schools and groups of 12 or more are welcome to visit Weston Park to explore it for themselves so that they can focus on areas of the Estate that are of greatest interest to them.
 Guidance for the day is sent out at the time of booking – when we’ll ask you to confirm your arrival and departure times – but other aspects of the day will be entirely up to the teachers involved.
 Please remember that although the Rose Paterson Gallery is open year round from 11am – 4pm each day, the House and Collection is only accessible on Sundays, Mondays and Tuesdays until the end of September from 1pm – 4pm.

 Self-led visits – £4.75 per child